Designed Environments and Graphic Design

 Graphic Design encourages students to develop their graphic communication and design skills in order to understand and create real world products.
 Using the design process, Adobe software and printing processes, students will produce a variety of items including magazines, t-shirts, packaging, websites, posters, pamphlets, logos, book covers and folios.

 Throughout this course, four individual units can be studied as either Tertiary or Accredited, allowing students to complete a minor or major.
-Graphic Design can also be combined with Architecture and/or CADD units to achieve a major-minor or double major in Design and Graphics.
+Graphic Design can also be combined with Designed Environments to achieve a major-minor or double major in Design and Graphics.

-There is also a Major Project unit available to students in Semester 2 of Year 12, which produces a professional portfolio of all work undertaken in the course that students can use to apply for courses at university or CIT/Tafe.
+There is also a unit of Negotiated Study available to students in Semester 2 of Year 12, which produces a professional portfolio of all work undertaken in the course that students can use to apply for courses at university or CIT/TAFE.